The Early History of the McLarans of Dalby

 Margaret stated she had 2 children aged 7 and 2 – Ellen and Agnes.
 Her son John (born 1858 but his death not recorded on BDM Qld) had died by this date.
 The ages of the children and the Ipswich marriage confirm that the persons in court are our Denis and Margaret.

 The family was living in or around a dray, located at Three Mile Creek on the road to today's Amberley.
+Denis was engaged in the delivery business, perhaps using his own dray.
+Meehan's was a hotel.

+The family was living in or around a dray, located at Three Mile Creek on the road to today's Amberley.
 Denis was engaged in the delivery business, perhaps using his own dray.
+Meehan's was a hotel.

-Nov 1868 Denis Sullivan creates a scene in Rockhampton.
+1868 Denis Sullivan arrested in Rockhampton

 6 Nov 1868 Rockhampton Bulletin